 The mission of the Early Education Center at St. Paul’s Episcopal Church is to provide children with a safe, loving and nurturing environment where they can grow spiritually, emotionally, physically and academically.
 Our hope is that our young students will find great joy in coming to school and that they will develop social skills that will help them to form meaningful friendships.
 Our focus is to instill a love of God, of people and of learning in each child.
 We believe that children who are enthusiastic about learning, feel loved and known within their school and are skilled at collaborating with their peers will thrive in a school environment for years to come.

-The EEC currently serves families of children ranging in age from 2-4 years old.
-Generally speaking, children in the two year old program turn two on or before September 1st of their school year and children in the three year old program turn three by the same date.
+The EEC currently serves families of children ranging in age from 1- 4 years old.
+Generally speaking, children in the toddler program turn one on or before September 1st of their school year and children in the two and three year old programs turn two or three by the same date.

 Two Year Olds

-Our two year old program is led by Mindy West, an incredibly creative, passionate and qualified teacher.
-Mindy holds a bachelor’s degree in Special Education and comes to the EEC with many years of preschool experience.
-The 2k curriculum is geared toward helping our youngest friends gain exposure to the alphabet, counting, colors and shapes.
+Our two year old program is led by Virginia Crawford, Mindy West, and Courtney Williams.
+The 2k curriculum is geared toward helping our young friends gain exposure to the alphabet, counting, colors and shapes.
+Children in our 2k classes will explore special units of science, expressive art as well as shadows and light.
 We also focus on fine and gross motor development as well as basic manners and self care.
-In circle time and throughout the day the children will review various Bible stories, nursery rhymes, finger plays, and songs.
-As you will notice in our Special Subjects section, the children will have a kindermusik class focused on early literacy and language.
-They also have a Motor Movement class taught by an Occupational Therapist and a Drama class taught by a seasoned drama instructor.
-The children will go to our dramatic playroom and outdoor classroom routinely.
+In circle time and throughout the day the children will review various Bible stories, nursery rhymes, finger-plays, and songs.
+The two year old children go to our Outdoor Classroom daily and to our dramatic playroom routinely.
+They participate in Special Subjects; Light and Shadow, Kindermusik, OT and Me, Rhyme Time and Jesus and Me.

 Three Year Olds